wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/design-app/includes/secure-data.md

-Now that we've determined what data structured to use, and which type of App to build, the next step is to consider how to secure your data.
-You should consider what data will be accessed by whom, and refer back to tasks, business processes, and personas that you listed in the planning phase.
+Now that you've determined what data structures to use and which type of app to build, the next step is to consider how to make your data more secure.
+You should consider what data will be accessed by whom, and then refer to tasks, business processes, and personas that you listed in the planning phase.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/]